Zdenka Kovačiček

 Zdenka Kovačiček (16 January 1944) is a Croatian jazz and rock vocalist.
 She remains one of the most prominent musicians on the Croatian music scene.

 Early life

 Zdenka Kovačiček was born on 16 January 1944 in Zagreb.
-Her father was from Tuheljske Toplice and mother from Dubravica.
-She attended musical high school where she learned to play piano and accordion.
-At the age of 19, she enrolled in the foreign trade study on her parents wish, but she never graduated due to the lack of interest.
+Her father was from Tuheljske Toplice and her mother was from Dubravica.
+She attended the musical high school where she learned to play piano and accordion.
+At the age of 19, she enrolled in the foreign trade study on her parents' wish, but she never graduated due to the lack of interest.
 She started a career as a child at the Zagreb Youth Theater where she sang and danced.
-In 1957, she co-founded duo Hani together with Nada Žitnik.
+In 1957, she co-founded the duo Hani together with Nada Žitnik.
 They performed on TV and recorded a movie.